shawngraham/cdh2020/content/en/tutorials/twine.md

 ### Start Sketching it out

 - Aim for five to ten minutes worth of play
 - I'm not going to reproduce here the ins-and-outs of the [Twine](https://twinery.org) interface, as there are many excellent tutorials in the world to show you that.
-You could go over to Krilloff's work-in-progress [at the Programming Historian; link to the lesson will be in the first comment at this thread](https://github.com/programminghistorian/ph-submissions/issues/348).
+You could go over to Krilloff's [tutorial](https://programminghistorian.org/en/lessons/interactive-text-games-using-twine).
 Alternatively, there's [this tutorial](https://pinnguaq.com/learn/introduction-to-twine).
 And there's [this one, which has a lot of videos too](http://www.adamhammond.com/twineguide/).

 When I work in Twine, I always use the online version; it saves your work automatically into your browser's cache. **If you clear the cache you lose your work**.
 So as a habit, I export a version to html every time I'm done a session.
 You can always re-import the html if you need to.
 At the bottom left of the interfact is an 'up' arrow button; click on that and hit 'publish to file'.
 This will let you save your work as .html.

 You can put the html file (and any other supporting files you might create) into a github repo.

+{{< notice success "If you like all this..." >}} I am teaching a course in the fall semester on 'creative engagements in history' that will involved making games and other immersive multimedia for history.
+Y'all should sign up.
+{{< /notice >}}

 ## Going Further

 See what you can cook up using this online collaborative storytelling game generator, [Story Synth](https://storysynth.org/).
 This is a framework for building deckbuilder type games, drawing on prompts kept in a google spreadsheet, and meant to be played collaboratively online.
 Give it a whirl, share what you've built in our Discord space, let's play!

-_Update April 28th 2021_ If you're into Minecraft, I just saw a new article come out that details how to import a cultural heritage landscape into Minecraft to create simulations therein:
+_On a different note:_ If you're into Minecraft, I just saw a newish article come out that details how to import a cultural heritage landscape into Minecraft to create simulations therein:

 Edwards, B., et al. "The Bryn Celli Ddu Minecraft Experience: A Workflow and Problem-Solving Case Study in the Creation of an Archaeological Reconstruction in Minecraft for Cultural Heritage Education."
 Journal on Computing and Cultural Heritage (JOCCH) 14.2 (2021): 1-16.